jmmoore/jmmoore.github.io/_posts/2020-11-16-Capsule-Reviews.md

 ### *The Three-Body Problem* by Cixin Liu

-After hearing rave reviews about this book from multiple people I trust, I dove in.
+After hearing rave reviews from multiple people I trust, I dove in.
 This is *hard* sci-fi, featuring diversions about fluid dynamics, the velocities of bodies in three-dimensional space, and Chinese revolutionary politics.

 I found myself skimming when it got above my level of scientific understanding.
-This didn't meaningfully detract from the plot of the novel, in my view.
-Liu's true triumph here is the depiction of the responses to the overwhelming external power trying to exert its influence on the human race.
-There is no clean divide, and even within the two major camps that form, there are splinter factions.
+This didn't meaningfully detract from the plot of the novel, though.
+Liu's true triumph here is the depiction of different responses to the overwhelming external power trying to exert its influence on the human race.
+There is no clean divide, and even within the two major camps that form, there are rival factions.

 The main character's wife and child might as well not exist after the first hundred pages, and that's a shame.
 This is the biggest complaint about the novel; the main character is a cipher with little personality of his own.
 I found myself not caring about his opinions in favor of the story he was an inextricable part of.
 This is a series; I'm unsure if I'll keep with it.

 ### *The Silent Patient* by Alex Michaelides

 I'm bookending this set of reviews with tremendous debut novels.
 Unlike *A Memory Called Empire*, *The Silent Patient* is a grounded in reality, to a chilling degree.
-A gripping horror mystery about a therapist's obsession with understanding a mute widow who, when credibly charged with his murder, was committed to an institution rather than incarcerated.
+A gripping horror mystery about a therapist's obsession with understanding a mute widow who, when charged with her husband's murder, was committed to an institution rather than incarcerated.

-As the protagonist blurs the lines of good practice and good taste in pursuit of helping his patient, he reveals the depths of his own trauma.
-It plays the "therapists are all seeking their own cure" cliche to its hilt, and the conclusion is perfect and satisfying.
+As the protagonist blurs the lines of good practice (and good taste) in pursuit of helping his patient, he reveals the depths of his own trauma.
+It plays the "therapists are all seeking their own cure" cliche to its hilt, and the conclusion is so satisfying.

 ---
 Thanks for reading these reviews!
 If you have thoughts or feedback or you want to recommend a book to me, [reach out!](/about)